CAREER: A Foundation Model for Labor Sequence Data: Introduction

-Overall, we demonstrate that CAREER can leverage large-scale resume data to make accurate predictions on important datasets from economics.
-This work relates to economic models for understanding career trajectories as well as transformer-based methods for transfer learning.
-(See \Cref{sec:related_work} for details of related work.)
-A flexible predictive model like CAREER expands the scope of analyses that can be performed by economists and policy-makers.
+In summary, we demonstrate that CAREER can leverage large-scale resume data to make accurate predictions on important datasets from economics.
+Thus CAREER ties together economic models for understanding career trajectories with transformer-based foundation models.
+(See \Cref{sec:related_work} for details of related work.) ~\looseness=-1